rebelsky/csc321-jekyll/_dev/_eboards/eboard.15.md

 * I've seen two different guidelines on when this class runs.
 One guideline says that it's the first seven weeks of the semester.
 The other says that it's until spring break.
 Do you have preferences?
   (I will also ask CSC 322.)
+(Two or three weeks after today.)
 * I'll probably continue some of today's topics on Monday, particularly your various questions.

 ### Upcoming work

-* For Monday, read SaaSbook Chapter 9 and sections 10.4-10.9 (Yes, there is a writing journal.)
+* For Monday, read SaaSbook Chapter 9 and sections 10.4-10.9 (mostly about Legacy Code and related issues)
+     * Yes, there is a writing journal.
+If you can't find it, let me know.
-* If you have not completed the Sinatra homework, continue working on it.
+* If you have not completed the Sinatra homework, continue working on it for Monday.

 ### Good things to do